robtweed/node-mdbm/README.md

 - remoteFunction   (Execute a function within the GT.M or Cach&#233; system and return the response)
 - transaction   (Execute a sequence of Global manipulations in strict order, specified as an array of setJSON and kill JSON documents.)
 - version   (returns the M/DB:Mumps build number and date)

-With the exception of *version*, the APIs follow the same pattern:

 ## Commands